present42/TEMG4940C-23Su-Team4-Backend/readme.md

 If the specified country code is not found, a 404 error is returned.

+### GET /credit/bonds/:countryCode
+This endpoint allows you to retrieve a list of bonds issued by companies based in a specific country.
+You can use the :countryCode parameter (3-letter country code) to specify the country you are interested in.
+The response will be a JSON object containing an array of bonds issued by companies headquartered in the specified country.

+If the specified country code is not found, a 404 error is returned.

 ## Data Sources
 The application uses the following CSV files as data sources: